 As the duck lowered his head to take another drink from the spring, the fox, unable to control itself further, lunged forward at the unsuspecting duck with its mouth wide open, planting her teeth into the naive ducks neck, pinning the duck to the ground.
 She tasted the ducks blood as it ran from the corners of her mouth and she felt her primal instincts take over….. she shook the duck violently by his neck.
 For one moment…. she flashed back to how it used to be between them and released the grasp on the wounded ducks neck and watched his limp body flying towards the spring, then slowly float lifeless down the spring.. far out of her site.

 The duck didn’t die, he pulled himself out of the spring and sought help from the other ducks.
+At last the duck realized the fox could not continue to hide her true nature.
+It was her instinctual reaction.
+It was all she truly knew.
+That destroyed the duck.
 Flesh wounds were not nearly as severe as the ones to his heart.
-But the other ducks helped him….
+From that, the duck would never fully recover.
+He would never be who he was on the last day he saw the fox.

 One thing for sure.